oglops/iconChooser/README.md

 you can type icon names in the QLineEdit search box to search ( re supported i guess becuase it's a QCompleter )

+To do list
-i also want to drag an icon from my ui to shelf , or to an existing shelfButton, but don't know how to do that.
+* drag an icon from my ui to shelf , or to an existing shelfButton
+* search all non-empty icon folders, maybe add all subdirectories as well

 pyqt4 needed.